 What if You Make Your Estimated Payments Late?

-The department will charge you a penalty if you fail to make any required payments.
-The department will charge you a penalty if you make any of your required payments late.
+We will charge you a penalty if you fail to make any required payments.
+We will charge you a penalty if you make any of your required payments late.

 For details, see Arizona Form 221.